-6.3 What activities do the Indicators in this standard apply to?
+E.3 What activities do the Indicators in this standard apply to?

 The indicators apply to the smallholder's forestry operations and trees on his or her land and/or land they have authorized use rights from government or other entities.
-The indicators apply to timber and non-timber forest products.
+The indicators apply to the production of wood and non-timber forest products from the certified units.
 They do not apply to farming of short rotation agricultural or animal crops on non-forest land within the holding.
-This is a standard for FSC Forest Management (FM) certification of small forests and forest products, not a farm certification standard.
-In some situations, farming or agro-forestry where trees and agricultural crops are growing together will be occurring within the forest.
-Only the management of the trees and the timber and non-timber products from the smallholder's forest can be considered for certification.
+This is a standard for forest management, not a farming certification standard.
+In some situations, farming or agroforestry where trees and agricultural crops are growing together will be occurring within the forest.

-6.4 Are all Principles and Criteria and IGI applicable?
+E.4 Are all Principles and Criteria and IGI applicable?